Ticks on dogs – identification & treatment

 How do ticks get on to your dog?

-Ticks will rest on the tips of grasses and shrubs, waiting for a host.
-When a host brushes past the tick will climb onto them and either attach themselves quickly or go for a wander across their victim, looking for warmer areas or places where the fur is thinner before digging in.
+During their wait for a host, ticks rest on the tips of grasses and shrubs.
+When a host brushes past, the tick climbs onto them.
+Then, the tick will either attach themselves quickly or wander across their victim, looking for warmer areas or places where your dog’s fur is thinner before digging in.

 Where do ticks bite?

-Ticks can be found anywhere on your dog’s body, but they particularly like to attach themselves around their:
+While they can be found anywhere on your dog’s body, ticks prefer to attach themselves near:

 - Ears